 I've found that, most of the time, a slow bike and a fast dog are a bad mix.
 That's why it made my day to be joined for three miles by this entirely happy and friendly pooch near Blue Rapids, KS.
 The rolling prairie hills just add to the delight.

 Nebraska Crop Duster

 Possibly the world's best job.

 I was slightly terrified by how many of these beautiful creatures I saw alongside the road.
-This clip shows a big calm one in West Texas followed by a small grumpy one in Northern Arizona.
+This clip shows a small grumpy one in Northern Arizona.

 I was awed by the geological phenomena along this stretch of lonely dirt road near Tuba City, AZ.

 Some perspectives on gravity-assisted cycling.

 Final day of the fall 2015 American Southwest tour--arrival at Death Valley National Park (~300 ft. below sea level).